Forthcoming – Philosophy and Interdisciplinary Social Science: A Dialogue

 Forthcoming – The Geneva Risk and Insurance Review

 ABSTRACT: Non-performance lies at the heart of much of the regulation that insurance companies face.
 Consumers’ concerns about non-performance of the insurance provider have also been cited as a possible explanation for low demand of microinsurance.
 We provide a behavioral evaluation of the… more »

 *Note that this paper was previously listed as WP 2016-02 Gambling Problems in the General Danish Population: Survey Evidence, and then was inadvertently reposted as 2017-02.
 Both links should direct you to this page, and should there be any newer versions, we will update this page.

 Forthcoming – Journal of Gambling… more »

 ABSTRACT: A principal source of interest in behavioral economics has been its advertised contributions to policies aimed at ‘nudging’ people away from allegedly natural but self-defeating behavior toward patterns of response thought more likely to improve their welfare.
-This has occasioned controversies among economists and… more »
+This has occasioned… more »

 Forthcoming – Economic Letters

 ABSTRACT: Evidence of risk aversion in laboratory settings over small stakes leads to a priori implausible levels of risk aversion over large stakes under certain assumptions.
 One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over all levels of wealth, or… more »

 ABSTRACT.
 We provide evidence that choices over small stakes bets are consistent with assumptions of some payoff calibration paradoxes.
 We then exploit the existence of detailed information on individual wealth of our experimental subjects in Denmark, and directly estimate risk attitudes and the degree… more »